d3cod3/Mosaic/README.md

 Mosaic is mainly based on two frameworks : OpenFrameworks and ImGui.
 OpenFrameworks is an open source C++ toolkit for creative coding.
 Dear ImGui is a bloat-free graphical user interface for C++ with minimal dependencies.
 Together with the latter ones, Mosaic bundles comes with other 3rd party libraries such as [libpd](https://github.com/libpd/libpd) and numerous ofxAddons.
-It also embeds various programing languages for live-coding purposes : Lua with OF-bindings, Python ( 2.7 on osx, 3.8 on linux ) scripting interpreter, live compiling of GLSL shaders and editing/execute Bash scripts (macOS & linux) capabilities.
+It also embeds various programming languages for live-coding purposes : Lua with OF-bindings scripting interpreter, live compiling of GLSL shaders and editing/execute Bash scripts (macOS & linux) capabilities.

 Mosaic is extendable : you can easily [add custom objects](https://github.com/d3cod3/ofxMosaicPlugin).
 While this involves writing and compiling code, requiring some C++ knowledge, we aim to make this process as easy as possible.
 Thus, Mosaic is flexible and devoted to grow over time.